alex-vasiliu/iOS-portfolio/README.md

 <details>
   <summary><b>More details about technologies used</b></summary>

-  * 95% SwiftUI (presentation logic) + 5% UIKit (navigation logic)
+  * Developed in UIKit with MVP design pattern
-  * MVVM architecture design pattern
+  * New flows implemented in SwiftUI with MVVM design patern
-  * FlowX.AI generating omnichannel interfaces
-  * Socket.IO for real-time and bidirectional event-based communication
-  * SwiftLint to enforce style and conventions for code formatting
-  * Firebase for Crashlytics and App Distribution
-  * Analytics for screen tracking and event logging
+  * Service-Oriented architecture
   * REST API alongside Postman
   * Networking Layer using Alamofire
+  * PromiseKit for asynchronous code execution
+  * Dark Mode option for low-light environments
-  * Keychain to store user credentials and sensitive data
+  * SwiftLint to enforce style and conventions for code formatting
-  * Lottie for native rendering of high-quality animations
-  * Zeplin for wireframes and visual design
+  * Figma for wireframes and visual design

 </details>
 <br>